 3. Licensed backtracks.
 Karaoke is a huge industry that offers its customers only top quality, including that of the backtracks.
 Karaoke songs are the original studio tracks, recorded by professional musicians – one can experience that from the very beginning.

 4. Voice processing.
-Home-based karaoke systems incorporate the best practices, applied in the karaoke clubs: advanced effect, change of the tonality and tempo of the song, as well as an objective assessment of the performance.
+Home-based karaoke machines incorporate the best practices, applied in the karaoke clubs: advanced effect, change of the tonality and tempo of the song, as well as an objective assessment of the performance.

 Let’s sum it up.
-A karaoke player is a good option for the people who’d like to have a home-based media center to watch movies, listen to music, and sing from time to time.
+A karaoke player is a good option for people who’d like to have a home-based media center to watch movies, listen to music, and sing from time to time.
 The basic level of most players is more than enough to meet the minimum need in the at-home karaoke.